-These tests take an hour or more.
+These tests usually take about 20-30 minutes.
 Do not apply lotion to your legs prior to this test.
 Wear two piece clothing (slacks or a shirt and a top).
 When the study is finished, you’ll get dressed and return to the consultation room.
 Test results may be available soon after the study is finished, or you may return to the office in a few days for results.
 The report may include a summary of the study results, the diagnosis and suggestions for further evaluation or treatment.
 Your doctor can talk with you about the study report and your options.

 A pessary is a plastic device that is placed in the vagina to help support a prolapsing bladder, vagina, uterus, or rectum.
 There are many types of pessaries.
 The patient may have to try a few types to get a good fit.

 A catheter is a small, hollow, flexible tube that is gently inserted into the bladder to drain any remaining (residual) urine after you have emptied (voided) your bladder.
 A catheterized urine sample is obtained to send a sterile (uncontaminated) sample to the lab for examination and to check for infection.
 Some patients after surgery will have an “indwelling catheter”, which is a catheter that remains in the bladder for a few weeks while they are recovering from surgery.
 Some patients desire to be taught to catheterize themselves after surgery rather than have an indwelling catheter.

 The test takes no more than a couple of minutes.
 If you need to learn self-catheterization, the teaching visit takes 20-30 minutes.
 The is no preparation required.